When Someone Goes Missing.......What to do next!

 Do not tell the police how to do their job.

-Real life missing persons, crime cases, and the processes around them are far different than TV sluths and CSI shows.
-The case may not be resolved in 60 minutes.
+Real-life missing persons, crime cases, and the processes around them are far different from TV sleuths and CSI shows.
+The case will most likely not be resolved in 60 minutes.

-Be clear with the police about what you know to be a fact verses what is an opinion or hunch.
+Be clear with the police about what you know to be a fact versus what is an opinion or hunch.

 If the missing person is a child request that your child's name and identifying information be immediately entered into the National Crime Information Center (NCIC) Missing Person File.
 After you have reported your child missing to law enforcement, call the National Center for Missing & Exploited Children, NCMEC on their toll-free telephone number: